Monitor Audio Bronze W10

 Next in our review is our music tests and for this we switched to a 2.1 channels system with just the front channels and the W10 connected to our Onkyo receiver.
 As we always do here we selected a few FLAC music files that we streamed through the Onkyo’s front USB port for the best quality possible.

 If the Monitor Audio W10 was good in our movies testing it certainly did even better with music.
-The subwoofer was great at providing the necessary base that would be otherwise missing if we only had a 2.0 channels setup.
-And not only provided this much needed base but had the flexibility to act accordingly.
+The subwoofer was great at providing the necessary bass that would be otherwise missing if we only had a 2.0 channels setup.
+And not only provided this much needed bass but had the flexibility to act accordingly.
 Would you like to go out louder?
 The subwoofer did just that with a very linear, progressive way.
 Or you prefer a more subtle output?
 The W10 has no problem with that either.

 Also it’s sealed cabinet allowed it to have a very tight and timed control over its output which is very crucial with music.
 We did try a few more demanding songs on the low end with extremely quick rhythms but the W10 never felt like lagging behind or left for breath.
 It was always there keeping the pace accordingly, hitting the lows with a punchy and natural tone and giving each song the necessary depth it needed.